Horacio Ramírez: San Francisco Giants

 On February 1, 2010, Ramírez signed a minor league contract with the San Francisco Giants.
+He made only three starts for the Triple-A Fresno Grizzles, spending four months on the disabled list.
+He became a free agent following the season on November 6.

 Los Angeles Angels of Anaheim

 On March 11, 2011, Ramírez signed a minor league deal with the Los Angeles Angels of Anaheim.
-On July 20, 2011, the Angels purchased Ramírez's contract.
-He worked out of the bullpen once again but was not effective, going 1–0 while allowing 16 hits in nine innings and recording a 6.00 ERA in 12 games.
+He began the season with the Triple-A Salt Lake Bees, where he earned the only 6 saves of his professional career.
+On July 20, the Angels purchased Ramírez's contract.
+He was not effective as a reliever, going 1–0 while allowing 6 runs and 16 hits in 9 innings in the final 12 games of his major league career.
 He became a free agent after the season.

 Kia Tigers

 On February 20, 2012, Ramírez signed with Kia Tigers of the Korea Baseball Organization.
+He was released on June 5 after 10 relief appearances.